mmngreco/pip_dependency_tree/README.md

 pkgb 0.0.0 has requirement pip-install-test==0.4, but you have pip-install-test 0.5.
 ```

+## Scenario 2 : incompatibility

-This problem also takes places with incompatible versions, as we can see in the next escenario:
+This problem also takes places with incompatible versions, as we can see in
+the next escenario:

 ```
                 +--------------------------+